 In requirements engineering, scenarios and goals are employed to model requirements.
 As discussed in Section 2.1.3, a scenario is comprised of a sequence of events that describe possible/envisioned interactions between users and a system.
 Scenario elements include actors, actions, objects, and pre/post-conditions.
 Actors, actions and objects in a scenario correspond to subjects, actions and objects in access control rules.
 A scenario's pre-conditions express what the scenario expects to be true when it begins [Als02].
 In ReCAPS, these scenario pre-conditions correspond to conditions in access control rules-restrictions that must be satisfied before an access request may be granted.
-Thus, pre-conditions may be mapped to conditions in access control rules.
-Additionally, requirements specifications often specify constraints that place a condition on the achievement of a goal [Ant97].
+Thus, pre-conditions often specify constraints that place a condition on the achievement of a goal [Ant97].
 Constraints can also be mapped to conditions.
 Goals are targets for achievement and high-level objectives of the business, organization, or system [Ant97].
-As discussed in Section 2.3.3, the concept of goals is comparable to purposes in access control policies.
-Thus, goals in requirements may be mapped to purposes in access control, which are specified as conditions for an access control rule (see page 99).
+As discussed in Section 2.3.3, the concept of goals is comparable to purposes in access control, which are specified as conditions for an access control rule (see page 99).